opeyemitechpro/my-projects/docs/getting_started.md

   [mkdocs-minify-plugin]: https://github.com/byrnereese/mkdocs-minify-plugin
   [mkdocs-redirects]: https://github.com/datarobot/mkdocs-redirects

+??? question "Green Bar colapsed" this is sample text

 ??? question "How to add plugins to the Docker image?"

     Material for MkDocs only bundles selected plugins in order to keep the size